 The Mizzou Law recognizes the financial commitment of attending law school and how financial decisions can influence your future.
 Mizzou is an exceptional value and it’s understandable that financing your law school education can be daunting.
-The Financial Aid Office offers support in the area of student finances including financial aid, financial literacy as well as individual financial counseling by an Accredited Financial Counselor.
+The Financial Aid Office offers support in the area of student finances including financial aid, financial literacy, and individual financial counseling by an Accredited Financial Counselor.

 It is important for law students to review their finances and consider the resources available to pay for their law degree.
 Mizzou law students finance their legal education through savings, scholarships, student loans, and federal work study.
 Financial aid resources are allocated on the basis of academic merit and financial need.